Thursday, May 24, 2012

 Earth Hour is not a black out.
 It is a voluntary action by its participants to show their commitment to an act of change that benefits the planet.
 For many businesses in city skyscrapers or for many government buildings, the lights are turned off at the end of the business day the Friday before Earth Hour.
 So Earth Hour is more of a fade-out in some ways than a black-out.

-11. If everyone turns their lights back on at the same time will there be a power surge?
+11. If everyone turns their lights back on at the same time could there be a power surge?

 People celebrate Earth Hour in a variety of ways for different lengths of time, with many continuing to keep their lights off well beyond the designated hour.
 Therefore, it is highly improbable that everyone will switch their lights back on simultaneously.